maeena-k/minnano_organic/README.md

 Minnano Organic
 ====

-Minnano Organic is a platform of fresh salad delivery service for organic food lovers. *Designed as a demo site for personal practice.
+Minnano Organic is a platform of fresh salad delivery service for organic food lovers.
+*Designed as a demo site for personal practice.

+<a href="https://minnano-organic.herokuapp.com/" target="_blank">https://minnano-organic.herokuapp.com/</a>

 ## Development Environment